James Saunders (playwright): Plays

 His play Next Time I'll Sing To You, written in 1962, was staged in the West End starring Michael Caine, Barry Foster and Liz Fraser, at the New Arts and the Criterion Theatre in 1963.
 It gained him the 1963 Evening Standard award (with Charles Wood) for "Most Promising Playwright".
 The play was also produced in New York the same year.

+Saunders' play Neighbours was first performed at Questors Theatre, Ealing in October of 1964, and later appeared professionally at Hampstead Theatre Club on 8 May 1967.
+It was televised in Canada on the CBC Television anthology series Festival, which also aired Harold Pinter's play The Basement in a season nine double-bill on 15 January 1969.
+Both parts were produced and directed by George Bloomfield.
+The cast included special guest star Billy Dee Williams opposite Frances Hyland.

 In 1975 he completed John Vanbrugh's four-act fragment, A Journey to London, a play that had been sentimentalised by Colley Cibber in 1728 as The Provoked Husband.
 Saunders' version was first staged in Greenwich and successfully revived at the Orange Tree Theatre in 1986.

 Bodies, commissioned and first staged by Sam Walters at the Orange Tree in 1977, was revived by Robin Lefévre at the Hampstead Theatre in February 1978, and given a West End transfer in April 1979, starring Dinsdale Landen, Gwen Watford, David Burke and Angela Down.